huijing/slides/69-view-source-2019/README.md

 ---

-- using `grid-template-areas` to name grid areas is structurally similar to what we see rendered on the page
+- the `grid-template-areas` property is used to name grid areas
+- fond of this syntax because it is structurally similar to what we see rendered on the page
+- especially useful if you are doing full page layouts involving numerous grid items
 - each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
 - every line must have the same number of columns otherwise the whole thing is moot
-- change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of boat)*
+- change your layout without having to touch the code for the individual grid items, you only modify the grid areas *(change grid area of boat)*
 - *(switch to green tea example)*
 - here I've named the key areas of the grid to match what content is in it, like *title*, *image*, *nav*,  and so on
-- when the viewport size changes, I adjust the positions of the elements by touching the CSS for only the grid container *(proceed to resize browser and hit 3 layouts)*
+- when the viewport size changes, I can adjust the positions of the elements by touching the CSS for only the grid container *(proceed to resize browser and hit 3 layouts)*
-- you can see how the grid area names, and hence the grid item assigned to it, have been tweaked
+- with the Grid Inspector, you can see how the grid area names, and hence the grid item assigned to it, have been tweaked

 ---

 - relatively new feature that Firefox started supporting since version 66 is the ability to animate grid columns and rows
-- this was always written into the specification but it took some time for implementation
+- this was always written into the specification but it took some time for browsers to ship this feature
-- previously only animation of the `gap` property had been supported
 - intuitively, some of us might picture the grid items moving across tracks when animated but that's not the case at all
 - inspecting with DevTools will show exactly what the browser is animating *(trigger grid overlay for grid5.board)*
-- this example consists of a grid container with 1 grid item
+- this example consists of a grid container of 2 rows and 2 columns with 1 grid item in it
-- the CSS animation keyframes are interpolating between the different values of `grid-template-columns` and `grid-template-rows`
+- the CSS animation keyframes are interpolating between the different column and row sizes I've set
 - the grid item's alignment has been set to the bottom-right corner of the grid cell it was placed in
+- so this is where having corresponding DevTools support for a new CSS feature really helped in my understanding of how things worked

 ---

+- sometimes I get the question of which layout model is better, Flexbox or Grid, and to me that's the wrong question to ask
 - if you can recall when I talked a bit about the box alignment properties earlier, I mentioned that using self-alignment properties will result in the item shrinking to fit its content
-- so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use both Flexbox and Grid
+- so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use **both** Flexbox and Grid
 - *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on grid, you will see what I mean
 - *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
 - so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really